 - Add sliced fresh broccoli stalks and any frozen broccoli stalks, along with the vegetable stock.
 The liquid should just barely cover the broccoli.
-If it doesn’t, add water until it does.
+If it doesn’t, add more stock (or water) until it does.
 Bring to a boil and cook for 10 minutes, adjusting heat so that it doesn’t boil over.

-- Use a slotted spoon or wire spider to transfer the cooked broccoli and onions from the pot to your blender, along with three cups of the cooking liquid from the pot. ***Save the rest of the cooking liquid in the pot in case you need to adjust the consistency of your soup in the next step.***
+- Use a wire spider (or slotted spoon) to transfer the cooked broccoli and onions from the pot to your blender, along with 3 cups of the cooking liquid from the pot. ***Save the rest of the cooking liquid in the pot in case you need to adjust the consistency of your soup in the next step.***

-- Blend broccoli and broth on high until smooth.
+- Blend on high until smooth.
 It should have the consistency of cream — if it feels too thick or chunky, add more cooking liquid 1/4 cup at a time, blending between additions, until you reach your desired consistency.

-- Make your roasted broccoli topping: Toss half of the reserved broccoli buds from step one on a sheet pan with a drizzle of olive oil and a sprinkle of salt and pepper.
-Roast on the topmost rack of a 400F oven for 5-7 minutes until bright/dark green and lightly charred.
+- Make your roasted broccoli topping: Toss the reserved broccoli buds from step one on a sheet pan with a drizzle of olive oil and a sprinkle of salt and pepper.
+Roast on the top rack of a 400°F oven for 5-7 minutes until bright/dark green and lightly charred.

-- Mix 1/2 cup yogurt with lemon zest and juice.
-The sauce should be fairly liquidy — more like a heavy cream than a yogurt — so add more lemon juice if it seems too thick to drizzle.
+- Make the lemon yogurt drizzle: Mix ½ cup yogurt with lemon zest and juice.
+The sauce should be fairly thin — more like a heavy cream than a yogurt — so add more lemon juice if it seems too thick to drizzle.
+Add salt to taste.

 - This recipe is very forgiving — if you have more broccoli stalks or fewer broccoli stalks, simply adjust the amount of cooking liquid you add to the blender as needed.
 You can also add broccoli florets to the mixture, though it’s harder to get a very creamy soup that way.